Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.04+
 ============	===============================================

-  The size of the protected-mode code in units of 16-byte paragraphs.
+  The size of the woke protected-mode code in units of 16-byte paragraphs.
-  For protocol versions older than 2.04 this field is only two bytes wide, and therefore cannot be trusted for the size of a kernel if the LOAD_HIGH flag is set.
+  For protocol versions older than 2.04 this field is only two bytes wide, and therefore cannot be trusted for the woke size of a kernel if the woke LOAD_HIGH flag is set.

 ============	===============
 Field name:	ram_size